-I attended a webinar, in late 2016 taught by a former client from my days teaching in NYC.
+I took a webinar, in late 2016.
+It was taught by a client from my days teaching in NYC.
 She has become a renowned coach and communicator.
 I was struck by something Victoria asked and I’d like you all to consider an answer to the questions she posed.

 What is the nobility behind your work?

 What do you want the audience (reader) to know, do and feel after they have heard or read your story?